 Pursuant to Section 7704 of the Code, a partnership that does not elect to be treated as a corporation nevertheless will be treated as a corporation that is not a TRS, REIT or QRS for federal income tax purposes if it is a "publicly-traded partnership" and it does not derive at least 90% of its gross income from certain specified sources of "qualifying income" within the meaning of that section.
 A "publicly-traded partnership" is any partnership (1) the interests in which are traded on an established securities market or (2) the interests in which are readily tradable on a "secondary market or the "substantial equivalent thereof."
 To the extent we have unaffiliated owners of OP units, such OP units will not be traded on an established securities market, and we will take the reporting position for U.S. federal income tax purposes that our operating partnership is not a publicly-traded partnership.
 There is a significant risk, however, that the right of a holder of OP units to redeem the units for our common shares could cause OP units to be considered readily tradable on the substantial equivalent of a secondary market.
-Under the relevant Treasury regulations, interests in a partnership will not be considered readily tradable on a secondary market of a secondary market if the partnership qualifies for specified "safe harbors," which are based on the specific facts and circumstances relating to the partnership.
+Under the relevant Treasury regulations, interests in a partnership will not be considered readily tradable on a operating partnership will cause one of these safe harbors," which are based on the specific facts and circumstances relating to the partnership.
 We believe that our operating partnership will qualify for at least one of these safe harbors at all times in the foreseeable future.
-If our operating partnership were treated as a publicly-traded partnership for federal income tax purposes, it would be taxed as a corporation unless at least 90% of its gross income consisted of "qualifying income" under Section 7704 of the Code.
+If our operating partnership were treated as a publicly-traded partnership, even if it were a publicly-traded partnership.
+The income tax purposes, it would be taxeed as a corporation unless at least 90% of its gross income consisted of "qualifying income" under Section 7704 of the Code.
 Qualifying income is generally real property rents and other types of passive income.
-We believe that our operating partnership will have sufficient qualifying income so that it would be taxed as a partnership, even if it were a pu
+We believe that our operating partnership will have sufficient qualifying income so that it would be taxeed as a partnership, even if it were